-Chris Smith is a Consultant Orthopaedic Surgeon at the Royal Devon and Exeter hospital and the Exeter Nuffield hospital.
+Chris Smith is a Consultant Orthopaedic Surgeon and Shoulder & Elbow lead at the Royal Devon and Exeter hospital.
+He also practices at the Exeter Nuffield hospital.

 He founded ExeterShoulder and ExeterElbow to provide a high quality efficient service, for patients experiencing shoulder and elbow problems.

-He took over the practice of Mr Tim Bunker (now retired), who described him as ‘one of the best shoulder fellows that I have had in the past two decades’ and ‘very capable throughout the spectrum of shoulder surgery’.
+He took over the practice of Mr Tim Bunker, who described him as ‘one of the best shoulder fellows that I have had in the past two decades’ and ‘very capable throughout the spectrum of shoulder surgery’.

 Chris has been performing shoulder and elbow surgery in Exeter since 2010.
 He has a highly specialised clinical practice, exclusively in shoulder and elbow arthroscopic (keyhole) and arthroplasty (joint replacement) surgery.
-He provides specialist shoulder and elbow treatment and advice to the Exeter Chiefs.
+He has provided the specialist shoulder and elbow treatment and advice to the Exeter Chiefs since 2013.

 He believes in establishing the best surgical outcomes through evidence based medicine and is currently leading research in to frozen shoulder, shoulder replacements, shoulder fractures, shoulder infections, rotator cuff tears, PRP injections, elbow replacements and tennis elbow.